AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/rfm-analysis.md

 ![](../../assets/blobid0.png)

-The RFM analysis is only able to be configured if you have the MBI Pro plan on the new architecture (i.e., if you have the "Data Warehouse Views" option under the "Manage Data" menu).
+The RFM analysis is only able to be configured if you have the[!DNL MBI]Pro plan on the new architecture (i.e., if you have the "Data Warehouse Views" option under the "Manage Data" menu).
 These columns can be created from the "Manage Data > Data Warehouse" page.
 Detailed instructions are given below.

 ## Getting Started